 - talks with Partners and Associates from: DLA Piper LLP, David Polk & Wardwell LLP, Kirkland & Ellis LLP, Freshfields Bruckhaus Deringer LLP, and Marval, O’Farrell & Mairal

 - talks with speakers from: Anheuser-Busch InBev, UK Competition Markets Authority, Office of Communications, and Argentina's National Commission for the Defence of Competition

 - visits to: UK Competition Markets Authority and UK Competition Appeal Tribunal.

-The Committee is really excited to welcome new members and we have created a dedicated WhatsApp group for any questions you have.
+The Committee is really excited to welcome new members and we have created dedicated social media channels or any questions you have: